getgrav/grav-learn/pages/17/08.advanced/05.multisite-setup/doc.md

 ];
 ```

+> [!CAUTION]
-!! **WARNING:** `setup.php` is used to set initial configuration.
+> **WARNING:** `setup.php` is used to set initial configuration.
 If the plugin or your configuration later override these settings, the initial values get lost.

 After defining the variables in `setup.php`, you can then set those in your server: